hrkfdn/ncspot/README.md

 ## Key Bindings

 The keybindings listed below are configured by default.
-Additionally, if you run `ncspot` with MPRIS support, you may be able to use media keys to control playback depending on your desktop environment settings.
+Additionally, if you built `ncspot` with MPRIS support, you may be able to use media keys to control playback depending on your desktop environment settings.
 Have a look at the [configuration section](#configuration) if you want to set custom bindings.